 Samovar is a metal container used to heat and boil water and, is originally from Russia.
 But, it´s not necessary to have it, because, with a kettle and a teapot, you can brew a tea as good and aromatic.

 - 2 Tablespoons loose-leaf black tea

-Fill the kettle with water and bring to a boil.
+- Fill the kettle with water and bring it to a boil.

-When water comes to a boil, add tea and cardamom pods to teapot.
+- When water comes to a boil, add tea and cardamom pods to the teapot.

-Pour tea into cups and depending on how light or strong you might like your tea, adjust it using the boiled water in the kettle.
-You can drink it with crystalised sugar, plain sugar or any sweets you prefer.
+- Pour the tea into cups and depending on how light or strong you might like your tea, adjust it using the boiled water in the kettle.
+You can drink it with crystalized sugar, plain sugar, or any sweets you prefer.